Ichthys Acronym Image

 It should also be noted that the Roman church has gone to great lengths to co-opt the Jewish priesthood and rituals in their own practices and ceremonies.
 Here is what I have written about this in Part 2A of the Coming Tribulation series under "Philadelphia":

 The identification of the dead, organized church on the threshold of the Reformation as "those who claim they are Jews and are not" is a telling one.
 For since the days of its first decline, in addition to the many features which recalled pagan forms, there had been also much about the corrupt church-visible that deliberately mimicked ancient Israel.
-Temples (cathedrals), sacrifices (sacraments), ephods (vestments), a ruling high priest (pope), legalistic interpretations of the Mosaic law (canon law), tithing, are just some of the more obvious deliberate attempts to caste the organization in the role of a "new Israel".
+Temples (cathedrals), sacrifices (sacraments), ephods (vestments), a ruling high priest (pope), legalistic interpretations of the Mosaic law (canon law), tithing, are just some of the more obvious deliberate attempts to cast the organization in the role of a "new Israel".
 This trend clearly marks an attempt to gain in (pseudo) authority through such an identification, but God knows who are truly His, who are truly the "Israel of God" (Gal.6:16).

 I rejoice in the Israel of God, and rejoice for the spiritual heritage of Israel.
 However, I am careful not to allow this love for Israel to translate into anything out of keeping with the Word and the revealed plan of God.